tfausak/tfausak.github.io/_drafts/class-comparison-in-ruby.md

 Before we create the mock,
 we need to create the class we'll be mocking.
 To make things interesting,
-let's have it subclass another class and include a module.
+let's have it subclass another class.

 {% highlight rb %}
 Food = Class.new
-Milk = Module.new
+Cheese = Class.new(Food)
-class Cheese < Food
-  include Milk
-end
 gouda = Cheese.new
 {% endhighlight %}